Sparse structures with LASSO through Principal Components: forecasting GDP components in the short-run: Pseudo-real-time forecasting experiments

-For every modelled component of the GDP we consider the following models and their respective notations: the Square-Root LASSO (in the tables denoted as: \textit{Sqrt}), Relaxed LASSO (\textit{Relaxed}), Adaptive LASSO (\textit{Adaptive}), classic LASSO (\textit{LASSO}) and a proposed combination of LASSO with the principal components of the data, preselected by the Adaptive LASSO (\textit{AdaPCA}) or by the classic LASSO (\textit{PCA}), as described in section \ref{PCA}.
+For every modelled component of the GDP, we consider the following models and their corresponding notations: the Square-Root LASSO (in the tables denoted as SqL), Relaxed LASSO ({RL}), Adaptive LASSO ({AdL}), classic LASSO ({L}), the L0Lq best subset selection models (L0, L0L1, L0L2) and a proposed combination LASSO-PC, where the data is preselected by a specific variant of the LASSO, i.e., Adaptive LASSO-PC ({AdP}), L0-PC ({L0P}), L0L1-PC ({L0L1P}), L0L2-PC ({L0L2P}), Square-Root LASSO-PC ({SqP}) or the LASSO-PC ({LP}), and similar, as described in Section \ref{PCA}.
+In what follows, the letter ``P'' is always appended to any model abbreviation where the PCA transformation is applied.

-Further, since it is interesting to inspect the gains brought solely by performing the rotation of the data to its principal components, in some particular cases we analyse the alternative cases for the AdaPCA models, where the preselected variables are fixed, but the rotation to the principal components is not performed.
-In a way it becomes a mix between Relaxed LASSO and Adaptive LASSO, hence denoted as \textit{AdaRL} in the tables.
+Seeking to inspect the gains brought solely by performing the rotation of the data to its principal components, we analyse the alternative cases for AdP models fixing the preselected variables without the rotation to the principal components.
+In a way, it becomes a mix between Relaxed LASSO and Adaptive LASSO, denoted as {AdRL} in the tables.
+Additionally, in cases when there were significant gains in forecasting accuracy when using both the rotated and original data, we interpret such cases as a cross between the LASSO and LASSO-PC methods denoting them as LASSO-PC-X ({LPX} in the tables).

-As discussed in the section \ref{sparsePCA}, it is of interest to inspect the effects of added sparseness to the loading matrix of the principal components for the AdaPCA models.
-However, in none of the cases any significant gains were found when using specifically the SPCA method instead of the classic PCA, therefore the results are omitted from the tables.
-On the other hand, in some cases there were significant gains in forecasting accuracy when using both the rotated and original data.
-In a way we can understand it as a cross between the AdaPCA and AdaRL methods, hence the notation \textit{AdaPCAX} in the tables.

-Each of the model is estimated using the cross-validated hyperparameters unless specified differently, where each is chosen so as to maximize the out-of-sample accuracy, where the weights for Adaptive LASSO are chosen using Ridge estimates with $\gamma = 1$ (see equation (\ref{adaLASSO})).
+Each LASSO model is estimated using the cross-validated hyperparameters unless specified differently, where each hyperparameter is chosen to maximize the out-of-sample accuracy (\cite{chetverikov2016crossvalidated}).
+Besides, the weights for Adaptive LASSO are chosen using Ridge estimates (as discussed in Section \ref{adaLasso}) with $\gamma \in \{0.001$, $0.01$, $0.1$, $0.2$, $0.3$, $0.5$, $1$, $1.5$, $2\} $ selected by cross-validation (\cite{doi:10.1198/016214506000000735}).
+The idea behind adding values of $\gamma$ very close to 0 is to allow the Adaptive LASSO optimize under weights that can be close to the LASSO.

-As a benchmark for these models we use ARMA$(p,q)$ models (\textit{ARMA}), where the orders $(p, q)$ are selected to minimize the \textit{Akaike} information criterion during each quarter of the exercise.